harrywalkr/flashloan-2/README.md

-This flashloan v2 is deployed on sepolia testnet network, aiming to make it work for you, just add your wallet private key in   hardhat config  (  accounts: ["[private key"],) and deploy in the terminal by using this way, .....................npx hardhat run --network goerli scripts/deployFlashLoan.js and it will deploy a flash loan smart contract on sepolia
+This aave flashloan v2 is deployed on sepolia testnet network, aiming to make it work for you, just add your wallet private key in   hardhat config  (  accounts: ["[private key"],) and deploy in the terminal by using this way, .....................npx hardhat run --network goerli scripts/deployFlashLoan.js and it will deploy a flash loan smart contract on sepolia